-The Victorian Landfill Register (VLR) is a further step in EPA sharing information and data that will help Victorians to make decisions about their health and the environment.
+The Victorian Landfill Register (VLR) was an EPA iniative to share information and data to help Victorians to make decisions about their health and the environment.

-Publicly available to all Victorians, the register draws information from various sources.
-It lists all current and known closed landfills in Victoria and creates a strong foundation for building a complete and comprehensive landfill register for Victorians.
-It contains known attributes of these landfills, including type and volume of waste accepted, and the year of closure.
+Publicly available to all Victorians, the register drew information from various sources.
+It listed all current and known closed landfills in Victoria to create a strong foundation for building a complete and comprehensive landfill register for Victorians.
+It contained known attributes of these landfills, including type and volume of waste accepted, and the year of closure.

-Where the information on the register comes from
+Where the information on the register came from

 - EPA landfill licences and post closure pollution abatement notices